cosmonaut-ok/pdp3/README.md

   - `CFLAGS_DEBUG` - used to customize flags, used when debug enabled (used for CXXFLAGS autogeneration)
   - `CFLAGS_SPEEDUP` - used to customize flags, used when fast-math and other speedup options enabled (used for CXXFLAGS autogeneration)
 - `LDFLAGS` -  custom C++ linker flags
+- `TARGETDIR` - used with `make dist`, which prepares all, required to start modeling in separate directory

 ### 3. **TEST (optional)**